tintinrevient/pose-analysis/README.md

 python extract_keypoints_pyopenpose.py --input datasets/
 ```

-2. Execute the following command to generate:
+2. Execute the following command to generate the images and CSV file as below in the same 'output' folder:

-* For each valid person: bbox + normalized pose;
+* For each valid person: bbox + normalized pose, i.e., '5184_1.png' + '5184_norm_1.png';
-* For all valid people: angle CSV file to generate the dendrogram later;
+* For all valid people: angle CSV file, i.e., 'joint_angles.csv', to generate the dendrogram later;

 ```bash
 python analyze_keypoints.py --input output/data/